-What Are the Four Types of Web Writing Styles?
 Web writing comes in all shapes and sizes.
 And just like traditional print writing, different styles are better suited for different purposes.
-In this post, we’ll take a look at four of the most common web writing styles and when you might use each one.
+In this post, we’ll take a look at what are the four types of web writing styles and when you might use each one.

 What Are the Four Types of Web Writing Styles